fdb/slarg-website/content/activities/2026-04-16-research-seminar-･ﾟﾟ･｡-without-a-center-with-many-｡･ﾟﾟ･-may-26th-27th.md

   - Research Seminar
 research_interests: []
 ---
-As part of her PhD research at ARIA (Sint Lucas Antwerp & University of Antwerp), Garine Gokceyan invites you to a two-day public research seminar.
+As part of her PhD research at Sint Lucas Antwerpen - KdG and ARIA- Antwerp Research Institute for the Arts (University of Antwerp), Garine Gokceyan invites you to a two-day public research seminar.

-The seminar will start on **Tuesday the 26th of May**, with a full day of presentations and discussions, gathering diverse and multilingual voices, around authorship and ownership in collaborative practices, sharing on the politics of accessible resource-making and approaches to unlearning the language of design.
-We will also take a moment to celebrate the launch of the *Alphabettes Soup* book by [Bikini Books](https://bikini-books.com/products/alphabettes-soup).
+The seminar will start on Tuesday the 26th of May, with a full day of presentations and discussions,  bringing together diverse and multilingual voices, around authorship and ownership in collaborative design practices.
+This seminar day addresses the politics of accessible resource-making alongside approaches to unlearning the language of design.
+It is also a good occasion to celebrate the launch of the Alphabettes Soup book by Bikini Books, featuring contributions from many of our guests.

-On **Wednesday the 27th of May**, we will gather around a workshop where we will critically rethink the practice of type revivals and explore possible futures for revival-making through a shared set of guidelines.
+On Wednesday the 27th of May, we will gather around a workshop led by Khajag Apelian and Naïma Ben Ayed, entitled « Revivals Reconsidered » to discuss the question of what constitutes a Typeface revival.
+Does its significance shift across time and geography?
+What politics are embedded within it?
+Together with the participants, we will critically rethink this practice and explore possible futures by creating a shared set of revival-making guidelines.

-We have meticulously curated an exceptional line-up, including the renowned 'doula' publisher and feminist designer, **Nina Paim**; the fiction writer and artist researcher, **Ayoh Kré Duchâtelet**; the generously collaborative multiscript type designers, **Naïma Ben Ayed** and **Khajag Apelian**; the attuned architect and translator, **Movses Der Kevorkian**; the subversive feminist designers and educators, **Ludi Loiseau** and **Loraine Furter** and finally from *The Kitchen*; the engaged researchers and arts workers, **Reem Shilleh** and **Joachim Ben Yacoub**.
+We have curated a line-up featuring doula publisher and feminist designer Nina Paim; writer and artist-researcher Ayoh Kré Duchatelet; type designers Naima Ben Ayed and Khajag Apelian; architect and translator Movses Der Kevorkian; designers and educators Ludi Loiseau and Loraine Furter; and, from The Kitchen, researchers and arts workers Reem Shilleh and Joachim Ben Yakoub.

 ## **Programme**<br>